Laura Ingalls Wilder: Early life

-When she was two years old, Ingalls Wilder moved with her family from Wisconsin in 1869.
+When she was two years old, Laura moved with her family from Wisconsin (in 1869).
 After stopping in Rothville, Missouri, they settled in the Indian country of Kansas, near modern-day Independence, Kansas.
 Her younger sister, Carrie, was born in Independence in August 1870, not long before they moved again.
-According to Ingalls Wilder, her father Charles Ingalls had been told that the location would be open to white settlers, but when they arrived this was not the case.
+According to Wilder, her father Charles Ingalls had been told that the location would be open to white settlers, but when they arrived this was not the case.
 The Ingalls family had no legal right to occupy their homestead because it was on the Osage Indian reservation.
 They had just begun to farm when they heard rumors that settlers would be evicted, so they left in the spring of 1871.
-Although in her novel, Little House on the Prairie, and Pioneer Girl memoir, Ingalls Wilder portrayed their departure as being prompted by rumors of eviction, she also noted that her parents needed to recover their Wisconsin land because the buyer had not paid the mortgage.
+Despite the fact that in her novel Little House on the Prairie and her Pioneer Girl memoir, Ingalls portrayed their departure as being prompted by rumors of eviction, she also noted that her parents needed to recover their Wisconsin land because the buyer had not paid the mortgage.

-The Ingalls family went back to Wisconsin where they lived for the next three years.
-Those experiences formed the basis for Wilder's novels Little House in the Big Woods (1932) and the beginning of Little House on the Prairie (1935).
+The Ingalls family went back to Wisconsin, where they lived for the next three years.
+Those experiences formed the basis for Wilder's first two novels, Little House in the Big Woods (1932) and the beginning of Little House on the Prairie (1935).

-On the Banks of Plum Creek (1939), the third volume of her fictionalized history which takes place around 1874, the Ingalls family moves from Kansas to an area near Walnut Grove, Minnesota, settling in a dugout on the banks of Plum Creek.
+In the book On the Banks of Plum Creek (published in 1939), the third volume of her fictionalized history which takes place around 1874, the Ingalls family moves from Kansas to an area near Walnut Grove, Minnesota, settling in a dugout on the banks of Plum Creek.
 They moved there from Wisconsin when Ingalls was about seven years old, after briefly living with the family of her uncle, Peter Ingalls, first in Wisconsin and then on rented land near Lake City, Minnesota.
 In Walnut Grove, the family first lived in a dugout sod house on a preemption claim; after wintering in it, they moved into a new house built on the same land.
 Two summers of ruined crops led them to move to Iowa.
 On the way, they stayed again with Charles Ingalls' brother, Peter Ingalls, this time on his farm near South Troy, Minnesota.
 Her brother, Charles Frederick Ingalls ("Freddie"), was born there on November 1, 1875, dying nine months later in August 1876.
 In Burr Oak, Iowa, the family helped run a hotel.
 The youngest of the Ingalls children, Grace, was born there on May 23, 1877.

-The family moved from Burr Oak back to Walnut Grove where Charles Ingalls served as the town butcher and justice of the peace.
+The family moved from Burr Oak back to Walnut Grove, where Charles Ingalls served as the town butcher and justice of the peace.
 He accepted a railroad job in the spring of 1879, which took him to eastern Dakota Territory, where they joined him that fall.
-Ingalls Wilder omitted the period in 1876–1877 when they lived near Burr Oak, skipping to Dakota Territory, portrayed in By the Shores of Silver Lake (1939).
+In writing On the Banks of Plum Creek, Wilder omitted the period between 1876–1877 when they lived near Burr Oak, skipping directly to the Dakota Territory, featured in By the Shores of Silver Lake (1939).